mo7amedaliEbaid/easy-chat/README.md

 # Easy Chat
 Easy Chat is a flutter app for Online Messaging ( Textual, Images ), Group Chats and Video Calls.
-It is backed by Firebase and Agora platform for video calls.
+It is backed by Firebase and Agora platform.

 ## Features and Components